iFixit/alertinator/docs/user_guide.rst

-In this case, ``checkDB`` is still the check function, and when the alert exception is thrown, the alert will be sent to the ``ops`` group after the ``afterAlert`` threshold is met.
+In this case, ``checkDB`` is still the check function, and when the alert exception is thrown, the alert will be sent to the ``ops`` group after the ``alertAfter`` threshold is met.
 Also, once the check passes ``clearAfter`` times in a row, an all-clear alert will be sent.
-Finally, the ``remindEvery`` threshold limits reminders to only every X errors after the first alert is sent.
+Finally, reminder alerts are limited to only every ``remindEvery`` errors after the first alert is sent.

 It's not necessarily a good idea to use global functions for your alerts.
 Correspondingly, alert names can be any PHP `callable`_, e.g.